carpentries/glosario/README.md

 or loaded interactively in R and Python sessions, where it can be used like any other online help.

-## What goes in a lesson?
+## Lessons

 R Markdown and Jupyter notebooks allow authors to place structured metadata in files.
 We propose the following metadata (written as YAML):

 ```